gotochkin/sample-app/README.md

     * Create the table and fill it with the sample data.
 You can use the statements from hr_cre.sql from the application’s “sql” directory.
     * In the cloud console go to the database page, open “Database Connection” select “Instance Wallet” from the dropdown menu and download the wallet file.
 2. PostreSQL backend.
 (To be added)
+    * You can start from creating a Cloud SQL instance or AlloyDB cluster and instance.
+All the steps are described in the [GCP documentation] (https://cloud.google.com/sql/docs/postgres/create-instance).
+    * Create a database and user which is going to be used for connection and managing application objects.
+The user and database are created either using Cloud Console or gcloud command.
+    * If you connect without CloudSQL Auth Proxy then you need to put the source IP or IP range to allowlist for connection to the instance.
+    * Create the table in the database public schema and create the sample data using the hr_cre.sql.
+    * If you use SSL (highly recommended) then generate the clint certificate and key and download it along the instance root certificate to a directory (ssl directory for ecample).
+You will be using the path to all 3 files in the additional environment variables DBSSLROOTCA DBSSLCA DBSSLKEY.
+The example is provided later in the instruction.

 ### Prepare the application host.
 1. Install the necessary packages to the application host.
 I will be showing using Oracle 8 on a VM as an example.